top of page

 Understanding Ayurvedic Detoxification

-1. Start the Day with Warm Water and Lemon
+1. Warm Water with Lemon Every Morning

 2. Incorporate Triphala for Gentle Cleansing

-5. Engage in Daily Movement and Breathwork
+5. Daily Movement and Breathwork

 • Plan meals around seasonal produce available at local markets.

-Research Supporting Everyday Ayurvedic Detox
+Everyday Ayurvedic Detox Backed by Research

 Final Thoughts